jsschrepping/bioinfo-base-image/README.md

 - gnu-parallel
 - drop-seq tools 2.1.0
 - picard
+- homer
 - subread

-You can either use this is a base for your own docker image or extend this image with new tools if you find them generally useful.
+You can either use this as a base for your own docker image or extend this image with new tools if you find them generally useful.